ferlores/mobileDream/DEV.md

 ##### Zoom

-* Smooth zoom in/out to give a sense of focus on center item
+DONE Smooth zoom in/out to give a sense of focus on center item DONE Fade opacity as cards are further away from center

 ##### Momentum